makiftutuncu/Muezzin-BitBar/README.md

 # Muezzin-BitBar
-This is a BitBar plugin for showing Islamic prayer times in your menu bar.
+This is a command line script and a BitBar plugin for showing Islamic prayer times in your menu bar.
 It uses [MuezzinAPI](https://github.com/mehmetakiftutuncu/MuezzinAPI) to get its data.

 <img alt="screenshot" src="https://github.com/mehmetakiftutuncu/Muezzin-BitBar/raw/master/Screenshot.png" />

 ## Dependencies
-You will need [BitBar](https://getbitbar.com/) running in your system.

-This plugin also requires following to run
+This script requires following to run
 - httpie - https://httpie.org/
 - jq - https://stedolan.github.io/jq/